Las Vegas McCarran International Airport

 Capitol Reef National Park - 221 miles

 Canyonlands and Arches National Parks - 237 miles

 Flaming Gorge Recreation Area - 207 miles

-There is also a smaller airport in St. George, UT, 46 miles from Zion National Park.
+The St. George Regional Airport (SGU) in St. George, Utah, is only 46 miles from Zion National Park. www.flysgu.com/